Deebing Creek Mission: Subsequent use of the land

 On 21 February 1976 land was gazetted for the resumption of an area of 3,600 square metres being part of Agricultural Farm No. 7869, Lot 218 CC2906, for Aboriginal Cemetery purposes.
 At the same time an easement was proclaimed, which was resumed from the same Lot.
 This was surveyed on 25 June 1975 and is currently gazetted as Lot 228 CC2905.
 The Cemetery Reserve, Lot 228 CC2905, is situated on the west bank of Deebing Creek, which was a part of the original Aboriginal Reserve, R. 65.

 During 1977 there was correspondence in relation to compensation for the owners of the land from which the resumption was executed.
 There was also discussion relating to access for visitors to the reserve.
 It appeared that access to the Cemetery was to be controlled by the Lands Department for the purpose of clearing the area and repairing headstones until the matter of compensation was finalised.

-From 1978 to 1980 there is correspondence in relation to requests from Mr William Thorpe for access to land records for his personal research.
-One of the letters from the Department of Aboriginal and Islander Advancement to Mr Thorpe indicates that the Department was undertaking research to ascertain the names and burial places of the original residents of Deebing Creek Mission.
+From 1978 to 1980 there is correspondence in relation to requests from William Thorpe for access to land records for his personal research.
+One of the letters from the Department of Aboriginal and Islander Advancement to Thorpe indicates that the Department was undertaking research to ascertain the names and burial places of the original residents of Deebing Creek Mission.
 Other papers indicate that there was a proposed submission to the Aboriginal Development Commission to obtain several hundred acres of land at Deebing Creek.

 On 23 November 1985 an Order in Council of 21 November 1985 rescinded the proclamation of a portion of land of 55.847 ha in the Ipswich Land Agent's District, parish of Purga (Churchill) which had been proclaimed for Public Purposes on 25 August 1886 and gazetted on 28 August 1886.
 The area of about 138 acre aligned largely with the Aboriginal Reserve R. 177 proclaimed on 2 January 1892 that was reduced in size in the re-gazettal in 1901.